sychan/kb_sdk_docs/source/tutorial/4_helloworld.rst

     cd {uid}HelloWorld
     make

-Note: if running this tutorail step-by-step then you have already initialized a repository {uid}HelloWorld.
+Note: if running this tutorial step-by-step then you have already initialized a repository {uid}HelloWorld.

 The setup for the module includes: